 Yellow Rattle - Rhinanthus Minor

-It should always be sown in Autumn, as it requires a period of cold to help with germination.
-It should also be sown onto short grass, at a coverage of 1g per square metre.
+The flowering period is between June to September and should always be sown in Autumn (requires a period of cold to help with germination) onto short grass, 1g per square meter.

 It is recommended 1g per m2 and if you require a large amount please get in touch.